 Disclosure: Some of the links on this page are affiliate links, which means that at no cost to you, I will earn a commission if you click through and make a purchase through my links.

 I ran through about 4 prototypes until I found what worked best for me.
 They aren’t perfect, but they are pretty good and totally functional.
-Plus, I bought a yard of spandex for $15 at JoAnne Fabrics which will yielded 4 pairs even after trial and error, so it’s definitely a nice cost savings.
+Plus, I bought a yard of spandex for $15 at JoAnne Fabrics which yielded 4 pairs even after trial and error, so it’s definitely cheaper.
 The measurements I used should work for most, but they are easy to adjust to your personal preference if you need.
 A half-yard of fabric should yield about 5 gaiters, so there is room for some mistakes.

 What You’ll Need